A caring, professional and secure environment for your care needs.

 Trinity aims to cater for individual preferences and lifestyles.
 If your family member enjoys specific activities, interests or lifestyle habits please discuss these with us.
 We want to make their experience of life at Trinity as comfortable and enjoyable as possible and as smooth a transition from their previous living arrangement as possible.

 Please contact us to arrange for a visit.
 Our manager will be pleased to show you around the facility, answer any questions you may have and provide you with the information you need.
-Trinity has an application form and you will be required to get a Needs Assessment of your family member.
+Trinity has a registration form and you will be required to get a Needs Assessment of your family member.
 Trinity will assist in this process at every stage to make the transition as smooth as possible.

 You are welcome to visit your family member or friend at Trinity at any time during the day.
 There are visitor kitchenettes where you can make a cup of tea or coffee and you can join them in the communal lounge.